tomislavmedak/tomislavmedak.github.io/en/aesthetisation/index.md

 -->

 ---
 lead: This is a revised version of the presentation delivered at the 15th Historical Materialism conference, 10 November 2018, SOAS, London.
+The presentation is a thorough revision of a text I contributed to the Festschrift of my professor of aesthetics and diploma work supervisor Nadežda Čačinovič, delivered at the School of Arts and Humanities in Zagreb in 2017.
 ---

 ## Internet as a Means of Communication, Internet as a Means of Socio-Economic Transformation